Capital gains tax on property explained

 When do I need to pay capital gains tax?

-In Ireland the tax year falls into two periods – the initial period which runs from 1st January to 30th November, and the later period which runs from 1st December to 31st December.
+In Ireland, the tax year falls into two periods – the initial period which runs from 1st January to 30th November, and the later period which runs from 1st December to 31st December.

 How do I pay capital gains tax in Ireland?

-In order to make your payment, you must be registered for CGT.
+You can pay your capital gains tax online in Ireland.
+You can do this via the Revenue or myAccount.
+In order to make your payment, you must be registered for CGT Ireland.
 You can register here with your tax registration number.

 Can I avoid capital gains tax on my second home?